Lukaszglaz/Pol-Dez-Client/README.md

 - **Registration Panel**: Enables new users to create an account
 - **Game Progress Panel** (coming soon): Will display the current progress of users in Clash of Clans

+## Backend

+The backend for this application can be found at: [Polska Dezerter Backend](https://github.com/Lukaszglaz/Pol-Dez-Server)